score-p/scorep_plugin_apapi/README.md

     The size of the buffer for storing samples.
 Can be suffixed with G, M, and K.

-    The buffer size is per thread, e.g., on a system with two papi counters, 12 threads and 4 MB bufer size this would be 48 MB in total.
+    The buffer size is per thread, e.g., on a system with two papi counters, 12 threads and 4 MB buffer size this would be 48 MB in total.
 Typically, a sample consists of a 8 byte timestamp and 8 byte per selected counter.

     If the buffer is too small, it might not be capable of storing all events.
 If this is the case, then a error message will be printed to `stderr`.

-###If anything fails
+### If anything fails

 1. Check whether the plugin library can be loaded from the `LD_LIBRARY_PATH`.

 2. Write a mail to the author.

-##Authors
+## Authors

 * Michael Werner (michael.werner3 at tu-dresden dot de)